Twenty-one days of daily Bible-based devotional

 lines keep me from witnessing across racial, social, political, or economic boundaries must be

 swept away.
-The only dividing line that counts is the one between those in Christ and those
+The only dividing line that should counts is the one between those in Christ and those

 not in Him.
 Satan can easily use all other divisions to block the gates of the Kingdom.